nonefly/shiny/README.md

 A tiny RPC framework based netty

 ## Principle
-> Perfection is attained not when there is nothing more to add, but when there is nothing more to remove.  --Antoine de Saint Exupéry
+> Perfection is attained not when there is nothing more to add, but when there is nothing more to remove. - Antoine de Saint Exupéry